kubernetes/enhancements/keps/sig-node/4205-psi-metric/README.md

 These goals will help you determine what you need to measure (SLIs) in the next question.
 -->

+kubelet Summary API and Prometheus metrics should continue serving traffics meeting their originally targeted SLOs

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?